 For example, the Court stated that the schools’ marketing and sales of their criminal justice program “ignored or obscured” the requirement that students must graduate from a regionally-accredited or POST-certified program in order to become a police officer in Minnesota and “served as a trap for the unwary.”
 The Court further found that the schools’ “fraudulent practices in advertising and promoting their criminal justice program to individuals who expressed a desire to work as probation officers” caused such individuals “inevitable and foreseeable” damage.

-The Court’s Order Awarding Injunction, Penalties, and Restitution.
+The District Court’s Order Awarding Injunction, Penalties, and Restitution.

-On January 4, 2017, the Court issued an Order awarding an injunction, penalties, and restitution in favor of the State based on the schools’ violations of Minnesota’s consumer protection laws.
-The Court’s Order imposed the following remedies against the schools:
+On January 4, 2017, the Hennepin County District Court that heard the case issued an Order awarding an injunction, penalties, and restitution in favor of the State based on the schools’ violations of Minnesota’s consumer protection laws.
+The District Court’s Order imposed the following remedies against the schools:

 - Injunctive relief that prevents the schools from fraudulently misrepresenting the job opportunities available to their graduates;